Note from Jane: The following post is an old favorite; I’ve updated it to be more specific and useful.

-There is no single “right” way to write a synopsis.
-You’ll also find conflicting advice about the appropriate length, which makes it rather confusing territory for new writers especially.
+Unfortunately, there is no single “right” way to write a synopsis.
+You’ll find conflicting advice about the appropriate length, which makes it rather confusing territory for new writers especially.
 However, I recommend keeping it short, or at least starting short.
-Write a 1-page synopsis and use that as your default, unless the submission guidelines ask for something longer.
+Write a one-page synopsis—about 500-600 words, single spaced—and use that as your default, unless the submission guidelines ask for something longer.
 Most agents/editors will not be interested in a synopsis longer than a few pages.

-Why the synopsis is important to agents and editors
+Why the novel synopsis is important to agents and editors

 The synopsis ensures character actions and motivations are realistic and make sense.
 A synopsis will reveal any big problems in your story—e.g., the whole thing was a dream, ridiculous acts of god, a genre romance ending in divorce.
 A synopsis will reveal plot flaws, serious gaps in character motivation, or a lack of structure.
 A synopsis also can reveal how fresh your story is; if there’s nothing surprising or unique, your manuscript may not get read.